 So, it might be worth looking at the data.
-The overall average length of a podcast is 43 minutes; the average length of a podcast in the video games category is twice that.
+The overall average length of a podcast in 2019 is about 37 minutes.
+The average length of a podcast in the video games category is twice that, though.

-But that 43 minutes figure includes all podcasts, whether they're popular or not.
+But that 37 minutes figure includes all podcasts, whether they’re popular or not.
 How long is a popular one?
 It turns out that the average length of a top 100 podcast (in October 2018) is 53 minutes; but by 2022, Rephonic claim the average length of shows with more than 10,000 listeners was 37 minutes.

 Perception is reality, though.
-Edison Research interviewed 1,000 Americans who were familiar with podcasts - but don't listen to them.
+Edison Research interviewed 1,000 Americans who were familiar with podcasts - but don’t listen to them.
 Why?
-Because, 50% of Americans say: "podcasts are too long”; that number is similarly high, 35%, in the Edison Research Latino Podcast Listener Report in June 2020.
+Because, 50% of Americans say: “podcasts are too long”; that number is similarly high, 35%, in the Edison Research Latino Podcast Listener Report in June 2020.

 The creative method

 I’m going to have a conversation shortly with a mate.
 I was wondering whether I should chat with him for 17 minutes, or whether 22 minutes is a better duration for a conversation.
 Could you let me know which you’d recommend?